About this website, turning mathematics into art

 Click on “it” at the bottom right to view the Italian translation.

 The pictures in the gallery have the shapes and forms of objects that belong to the world of pure mathematics with each picture being a representation of a specific mathematical dynamical system.
 Every picture has been created by writing original c++ code on a computer starting from scratch.
 Often the mathematics used is resolution independent, so very large digital image files can be created with no loss of quality.
 This means that high quality prints can be designed at custom sizes to suit specific purposes.
-Even though most of the work is done on a computer many of the pictures use photographs, hand-painted pictures and oil pastel drawings as starting points, or sometimes just as the sources of palettes of natural colours.
-The process overall involves the same creativity and freedom that an artist uses when confronted with a blank canvas.
-All this means that the resulting custom made prints, on paper or canvas, are unique and original artworks.
+In the same way, animations can also be made at custom resolutions.

 About Graeme Boore